 (A) What is the residency requirement?

-An assistance group must file its application for participation with the county agency or project area in which it lives.
+An applicant must file an application for participation with the county agency that services the county in which the applicant resides.
 The county agency shall not impose any durational residency requirements.
-Residency shall not mean an intent to permanently reside in the state or project area; however, individuals in a project area solely for vacation shall not be considered residents.
+Residency shall not mean an intent to permanently reside in the state or county; however, individuals in a county solely for vacation shall not be considered residents.
 A fixed residence is not required; for example, migrant campsites satisfy the residency requirement.
 The county agency shall not require an otherwise eligible assistance group to have a permanent dwelling or have a fixed mailing address as a condition of eligibility.

-(B) Can an individual participate in more than one county or project area in a month?
+(B) May an individual participate in more than one household in a month?

-No individual may participate as a member of more than one assistance group or in more than one county or project area in any month.
-The only exception is if the individual is a resident of a shelter for battered women and children as defined in rule 5101:4-6-27 of the Administrative Code and was a member of an assistance group containing the individual who had abused her.
+An individual may not participate as a member of more than one assistance group or in more than one county or household in any month.
+The only exception is if the individual is a resident of a shelter for battered women and children as defined in rule 5101:4-6-27 of the Administrative Code and was a member of an assistance group containing the individual who had abused him or her.
 Residents of shelters for battered women and children shall be handled in accordance with rule 5101:4-6-27 of the Administrative Code.

 (C) What residency information is requested on an application?